hokushin118/rps-microservices/README.md

       minikube   Ready    control-plane   7d14h   v1.26.3
 ```

 You should see a single node in the output called _minikube_.
-That’s a full k8s cluster, with a single node.
+That’s a full K8S cluster, with a single node.

+First, we have to set up our infrastucture.

 ### Elasticsearch, Logstash and Kibana (ELK Stack) on K8S cluster